Change metrics in process maps

 - Click the Count or Time tab at the top.

 - Right click anywhere in the middle pane and select Select Base KPI > KPI: Count or KPI: Time.

 - Count: The total count of transactions that are processed.
 For example, in a process map, if a "created" activity has a count of 10, it indicates that the "created" activity has run 10 times in total.

 - Time: The mean, median, or a certain percentile of time for a variant or an activity to complete.

 Note: In a process map, the time KPI indicates the time taken between two activities, not the time of any of the activities.
 To view the time data of a specific activity, go to Case Details > Activity Details in the Process Data pan, and then locate the activity in question.
 You can get the time for the activity by comparing the Start Time and End Time fields.

-If you set the KPI to Time or Amount, you can also click to further customize the metrics by selecting one of the data set measurement methods:
+If you set the KPI to Time, you can also click to further customize the metrics by selecting one of the data set measurement methods:

 - Mean (default)